willianantunes/willianantunes.com/content/blog/2022/05/2022-05-22-rundeck-playground-environment-on-kubernetes.md

 ## Install all the required manifests

-I recommend leaving this enabled in one dedicated terminal:
+I recommend leaving this enabled on one dedicated terminal:

 ```shell
 kubectl get events -w
 ```

-Then we can create the required manifest:
+Then we can create the required manifests:

 ```shell
 kubectl apply -f k8s-manifests/0-database.yaml